bchimagine/FetalCPSeg/README.md

 ```
 You can rewrite the DataOprate.py to train your own data.

+## Basic Usage for Segmenting Novel Data
+For running the straight-out-of-the-box fetal cortical plate segmentation

+1. Make an "Input/" directory
+2. For each input image, add a subdirectory and copy the input image (ie "Input/Image001/image.nii.gz")
+3. $ python infer_novel.py
+4. Outputs will be named like "Input/Image001/predict.nii.gz"

+Directory and file paths can be adjusted in the infer_novel script

 ## Result
 Visual comparison of the segmentation results obtained from different methods.
 ![2dresult](img/2d_result.png)